THE TIME TO PREPARE IS NOW!

 Have a gathering spot near your home.
 Make sure everyone knows where it is.
 Practice it with your family.

-Have a plan on how and where to gather your family together during an emergency when the kids are at school and you are at work.
+Have a plan on how and where to gather your family together during an emergency.
+Have a plan when family members are not home during the day like when the kids are at school and you are at work.

-Come up with a word that all family members can memorize.
+Come up with a word that all family members can memorize and remember.
 Use this word only when there is a true emergency.
-This word should not be used other than this purpose.
+This word should not be used other than for this purpose.

-Gather your family members periodically to discuss the family code word.
+Gather your family members periodically to discuss the family code word during family counsel.

 Where will you retreat?
 You should have a local place to go and another place possibly out of state if you have to leave your home